PurpleDogz/template_python_server/README.md

 # Python Server template

-Template for a Python server using key libraries:
+Templated repo for building a Python based API and HTML server.

-** FastAPI.
-** SQLAlchemy.
+Key libraries:

+* FastAPI
+* SQLAlchemy
-** Pydantic
+* Pydantic
-** JinJa2
+* JinJa2

-The server integrate with a postgres database and has a basic CRUD API.
+The server integrates with a postgres database to host the data model.

 # Infrastructure

-Contains example docker-compose setup with envoy proxy
+* Builds from a dockerfile to integrate into a local docker-compose setup.